Aisha Malik

 Managing a Remote Team: Communication, Trust, and Accountability

-Lessons from GitLab, Basecamp, and real remote teams on building documentation culture, trust-based management, and async-first communication that actually works.
+Lessons from GitLab, Basecamp, and real remote teams on documentation culture, trust-based management, and async-first communication.

 Productivity9 min